 Filter Control Panel

 For a JEOL with a GIF, the state of the button will reflect whether the program detects that the scope is in GIF mode.
-Beyond that, its behavior depends on whether SerialEM can directly detect and control GIF mode on the JEOL, which is a new capability in SerialEM 3.6.
+Beyond that, its behavior depends on whether SerialEM can directly detect and control GIF mode on the JEOL, which was a new capability in SerialEM 3.6.
 If it can control GIF mode, the button will be enabled; if it can only detect but not control GIF mode, the button will remain disabled.
 If it cannot directly detect GIF mode, then it cannot determine the state when in low magnification mode, so this button is enabled in LM mode.
 In that situation, it is up to the user to toggle this button if GIF mode is switched on or off in LM mode.

 This button will start a procedure for refining the alignment of the zero-loss peak (ZLP).
 The procedure will use a slit of 20 eV, start at the current alignment, and take pictures at progressively lower energies in 2 eV steps until the edge of the slit is moved past the ZLP.
 It will generally work only if the ZLP is already roughly aligned (within about 15 eV).
 If it fails to detect the peak, it will try additional iterations with the starting position shifted left or right by the slit width (except in Low Dose mode, where it gives up right away to conserve dose).
 Pictures are taken with the Trial parameters in normal mode or with the Preview parameters in Low Dose mode, except that the routine will try to lower the exposure by a factor of 10 and double the binning.
 A small existing energy loss setting in the filter parameters will be taken as a starting position for the procedure and set to zero at the end.
 This will occur automatically if the loss is less than half of the slit width setting in this panel; if the loss is more than half but still less than the slit width setting, the routine will ask whether you want to take the loss as a starting pointing.
 The slit must be in for the loss to be treated in this way.
 In Low Dose mode, the routine will look first at the properties of the current area, if it has the slit in, then examine the properties of the Record area.